jarolrod/gui-qml/src/qml/README.md

 - Work alongside the Bitcoin Design community to develop an aesthetic GUI
 - Develop a mobile-optimized GUI

-It is important that we stay as conflict-free as possible with the Core repo.
+It is important that we stay as conflict-free as possible with the Bitcoin Core repo.
-As such, this project will aim to make very few changes outside of the `qml` directory.
+As such, this project will aim to make very few changes outside of the qml directory.
 Pull requests must be focused on developing the GUI itself, adding build support, or improving relevant documentation.